#4 – The holidays can make things worse.

 While there are natural ways to treat SAD, for some women, they just don’t work.

-If you find that your SAD depression is getting the way of you living your life, if it is interfering with your work or your relationships, I strongly encourage you to seek treatment.
+If you find that your seasonal depression is getting the way of you living your life, if it is interfering with your work or your relationships, I strongly encourage you to seek treatment.

 Make an appointment with your PCP immediately and discuss with her how to best management your SAD depression.

-The good news is is that SAD often passes as the winter and summer become the norm so chemical management of the depression might be short lived.
+The good news is is that seasonal depression often passes as the winter and summer become the norm so chemical management of the depression might be short lived.